davidlcassidy/christmas-letters-website/README.md

 2. **Update Configuration**:
    - Update the `wrangler.toml` file with your desired project name and website password.
-   - Add your Christmas letters in pdf format the `/letters` directory
+   - Add your Christmas letters in pdf format to the `/letters` directory
-   - Update the `letter_data.json` file to match the name, language and location of each Christmas letter.
+   - Update the `christmas_letters.json` file to match the name, language, and location of each Christmas letter.
-   - Update the HTML as needed.
-For example, replace "Smith" with your family name (unless of course you family name is actually Smith 😋 ).
+   - Update the `localization.json` file with to enable your desired languages and update the familyName placeholder (unless of course you family name is actually Smith 😋 ).
+Optionally, you can also customize the translations as needed or add a new language if your desired language is missing.

 3. **Deploy with Cloudflare Pages**:
     -   Create a new Cloudflare Pages project, keeping all the default settings.